sheki/talks/gophercon_2015_notes.md

 * It was hard to understand the ruby codebase, we had unfortunately used a lot of gems, it was heard to understand what was going on.
 We lost a few engineers who built the initial ruby stack.
 * Reading a dynamic language is hard.
+* Our stack did not look well suited for a 10x growth.
 * Our bursty nature of traffic was not very well suited for ruby/unicorn.

 #Why Go?